Compose ファイルのバージョンとアップグレード

 Introduces the following additional parameters:

-• max_replicas_per_node in placement configurations
+in placement configurationstemplate_driver

 Upgrading